Speakers: Dr. Mary Stewart, English; Dr. Valerie Long, Mathematics; Dr. Daniel Scott, Criminology

 especially prior service as it relates to academia); tough competition; employers’ perceptions; practice interviewing; pre-interview procedures (e.g., searching the college, department, faculty, and administrative personnel) as well as onsite visit

 concerns (e.g., interaction with students, meals, timeliness, and never “letting your hair down”).
-The session concludes with avoiding frustration and pessimism at hiring freezes and rejections (numbers game, not personal).
+The session concluded with avoiding frustration and pessimism at hiring freezes and rejections (numbers game, not personal).

 Speakers: Mary Stewart, English; Valerie Long, Mathematics; Daniel Scott, Criminology